Pop Culture Madness!

 RIP, Scandals, Sad and Odd News

-A man named Cecil Harris wrote his last will and testament on a tractor fender while dying trapped underneath it.
+Cecil Harris wrote his last will on a tractor fender while dying trapped underneath it.

 Sadamichi Hirasawa robbed a bank by pretending to be a public health official and giving cyanide to every bank employee as a "dysentery inoculation."

-Actor Rex Harrison's mistress, Carole Landis, commited suicide.
-His career survived, and his marraige to Lilli Palmer survived untl 1957.
+Actor Rex Harrison’s mistress, Carole Landis, committed suicide.
+His career survived, and his marriage to Lilli Palmer survived until 1957.

 Huang Yu was the sole survivor of an airplane crash in 1948.
 His survival is notable for three reasons: it was the world's first commercial aviation hijacking, he was a hijacker and he was the sole survivor of the crash he caused